Pramana: Arthāpatti

-Anupalabdi
+Anupalabdhi

-Anupalabdi (अनुपलब्धि) means non-perception, negative/cognitive proof.
+Anupalabdhi (अनुपलब्धि) means non-perception, negative/cognitive proof.
 Anupalabdhi pramana suggests that knowing a negative, such as "there is no jug in this room" is a form of valid knowledge.
 If something can be observed or inferred or proven as non-existent or impossible, then one knows more than what one did without such means.
-In the two schools of Hinduism that consider Anupalabdhi as epistemically valuable, a valid conclusion is either sadrupa (positive) or asadrupa (negative) relation — both correct and valuable.
+In the two schools of Hinduism that consider Anupalabdhi as epistemically valuable, a valid conclusion is either sadrupa (positive) or asadrupa (negative) relation—both correct and valuable.
 Like other pramana, Indian scholars refined Anupalabdi to four types: non-perception of the cause, non-perception of the effect, non-perception of object, and non-perception of contradiction.
 Only two schools of Hinduism accepted and developed the concept "non-perception" as a pramana.
-The schools that endorsed Anupalabdi affirmed that it as valid and useful when the other five pramanas fail in one's pursuit of knowledge and truth.
+The schools that endorsed Anupalabdi affirmed that it is valid and useful when the other five pramanas fail in one's pursuit of knowledge and truth.

 Abhava (अभाव) means non-existence.
-Some scholars consider Anupalabdi to be same as Abhava, while others consider Anupalabdi and Abhava as different.
+Some scholars consider Anupalabdi to be the same as Abhava, while others consider Anupalabdi and Abhava as different.
 Abhava-pramana has been discussed in ancient Hindu texts in the context of Padārtha (पदार्थ, referent of a term).
 A Padartha is defined as that which is simultaneously Astitva (existent), Jneyatva (knowable) and Abhidheyatva (nameable).
 Specific examples of padartha, states Bartley, include dravya (substance), guna (quality), karma (activity/motion), samanya/jati (universal/class property), samavaya (inherence) and vishesha (individuality).
 Abhava is then explained as "referents of negative expression" in contrast to "referents of positive expression" in Padartha.
 An absence, state the ancient scholars, is also "existent, knowable and nameable", giving the example of negative numbers, silence as a form of testimony, asatkaryavada theory of causation, and analysis of deficit as real and valuable.
 Abhava was further refined in four types, by the schools of Hinduism that accepted it as a useful method of epistemology: dhvamsa (termination of what existed), atyanta-abhava (impossibility, absolute non-existence, contradiction), anyonya-abhava (mutual negation, reciprocal absence) and pragavasa (prior, antecedent non-existence).